 This white cob loaf is made with simple ingredients and no tin is required as it is shaped by hand.
 A great first bread recipe for beginners!

 I wanted to start my bread recipe posts with something simple and unintimidating.
-I can say this from experience as this was the first bread I attempted when I started baking!
+I say this from experience as a simple white cob loaf was the first bread I attempted when I started baking!

-I remember how amazing it felt seeing this big, round loaf and knowing I somehow made it!
+It felt amazing seeing this big, round loaf and knowing I somehow made it!
 So rest assured, if you are new to bread making this is the perfect beginner’s loaf.

 Although it seems like a long-winded process, each stage doesn’t actually take that long.
 The longest part is waiting for the dough to prove!
 I find this is a great bake for when I’m home all day and can come back to it in-between doing other things.

-The ingredients are so simple and most you should have already.
+The ingredients for this white cob recipe are so simple and most you should have already.
 Strong white flour (best for bread), instant yeast, salt, water and some butter.
 Isn’t it amazing how these few ingredients create this lovely round loaf?

 During my recipe testing process, I did try replacing some water with milk.
 Using milk instead of water in bread making can result in a softer loaf.
 However (as I found out) it also gives a darker crust so should be baked at a lower temperature…

-I decided that as my goal here was to make a simple, approachable loaf, I’d stick with just water.
+I decided that as my goal here was to make a simple, approachable cob recipe, I’d stick with just water.

 As you can see from the above picture, my first attempt also didn’t have the classic tall, round cob appearance that I wanted.
 I later found out that this is because I didn’t shape the loaf properly after the first prove.
 The ball needs to have a firm ‘skin’ to maintain it’s round structure.
 If not, your dough will sink and spread out when proving.